dottigiuli/Identical-Parallel-Machine-Sceduling-Renewable-Resource/README.md

 - R;
 - Res: identifies the original method used to set the amount of resources used.

-Example: 8x6_4_JobCorre_R_inter_.txt corresponds to 8 jobs, 6 machines, is the 4th instance of the group, processing times are beign set to be correlated and resources are set in the inter way.
+Example: 8x6_4_JobCorre_R_inter_.txt corresponds to 8 jobs, 6 machines, the 4th instance in the group, processing times set to be correlated, and resources set in the "inter" way.

 ### SECOND SET OF INSTANCES
 Files are named as: NxM_Energy_Progr.txt, where: